-- (8) Despite section 12 of the Legislation Act 2003, rules commence: - (a) from the first day on which they are no longer liable to be disallowed; or - (b) if the rules provide for their commencement after that day-in accordance with that provision.
+- (8) Despite section 12 of the Legislation Act 2003, rules commence: - (a) from the first day on which they are no longer liable to be disallowed; or agency has the same meaning as in the Privacy Act 1988.

+(b) if the rules provide for their commencement after that day-in accordance with that provision.